top of page

 Add in your combined dry ingredients to your wet ingredients, and fold together until a shaggy dough forms.
 Then add in your 3/4 cup (120g) of toffee bits and continue mixing until your dough forms and your toffee bits are evenly dispersed.

-Place your dough, uncovered, into the fridge to chill for 15 minutes.
-Note: do not chill your dough for any longer than 30 minutes uncovered.
+Place your unscooped dough, uncovered, into the fridge to chill for 15 minutes.
+Note: do not chill your unscooped dough for any longer than 30 minutes - if you need to, just be sure to cover it with plastic wrap.

 When you're ready to bake, preheat your oven to 350 degrees.
 Space out your dough balls onto two large, parchment lined cookie sheets and bake for 11-13 minutes one cookie sheet at a time.
 They should be golden around the edges when fully baked.
 Allow your cookies to cool for at least 15 minutes, and enjoy!